-- 5.14 Community consultation revealed strong support for a dark skies policy in the parish, to limit light pollution from new and existing buildings and infrastructure. - 5.15 Paragraph 191(c) of the National Planning Policy Framework (2023) requires planning policies and decisions to 'limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes and nature conservation'. - 5.16 Dark skies areas are an important element of landscape character and tranquillity in Renhold, and as a result they are particularly vulnerable to light pollution.
+- 5.16 Paragraph 198(c) of the National Planning Policy Framework (2024) requires planning policies and decisions to 'limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes and nature conservation'. - 5.17 Dark skies areas are an important element of landscape character and tranquillity in Renhold, and as a result they are particularly vulnerable to light pollution.
 In order to protect the dark skies areas and their special tranquil character, it is important to control and minimise the pollutive impact of external lighting.
-Best practice is defined by the Institute of Lighting Professionals (ILP) 'Guidance notes for the reduction of obtrusive light' (2021). - 5.17 The benefits of a dark skies policy for Renhold are as follows: - a) The impact of nocturnal light on local bio-diversity will be minimised. - b) The character of the existing local area will be safeguarded.
+Best practice is defined by the Institute of Lighting Professionals (ILP) 'Gnidance notes for the reduction of obtrusive light' (2021).

+5.18 The benefits of a Dark Skies Policy for Renhold are as follows:

+- a) The impact of nocturnal light on local biodiversity will be minimised (Renhold's biodiversity assets are defined in Renhold GI Plan (pages 11-12). - b) The character of the existing local area will be safeguarded.